On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Introduction

-An interesting advanced modification of magic energy approach is a hybrid ring using electrical bending and magnetic focusing.
-The magnetic focusing is used to compensate for background magnetic fields but still allows for the simultaneous storage of CW and CCW beams.
-With such a ring (about 800 m in circumference), a proposal has been developed at Brookhaven National Lab to measure the EDM of the proton~\cite{doi:10.1063/1.4967465,PhysRevAccelBeams.22.034001}.
+An interesting advanced modification of the magic energy approach is a hybrid ring using electrical bending and magnetic focusing.
+The magnetic focusing is used to compensate for background magnetic fields while still allowing for the simultaneous storage of CW and CCW beams.
+With such a ring (about 800~m in circumference), a proposal has been developed at Brookhaven National Lab to measure the EDM of the proton~\cite{PhysRevLett.93.052001,doi:10.1063/1.4967465,PhysRevAccelBeams.22.034001,PhysRevD.105.032001}.

-\item{} Combined electric/magnetic ring with $GB_y = \frac{1 - \gamma^2 \beta^2 G}{\gamma^2 \beta} E_x$.
-Cooler Synchrotron (COSY) at the Forschungszentrum J\"ulich, Germany, is planning to measure the deuteron ($G=-0.143$) EDM at 1.0 GeV/c with such a ring~\cite{PhysRevLett.117.054801}. \end{enumerate}
+\item{} A combined electric/magnetic ring with $GB_y = \frac{1 - \gamma^2 \beta^2 G}{\gamma^2 \beta} E_x$.
+It was considered to use the Cooler Synchrotron (COSY) at the Forschungszentrum J\"ulich, Germany, as such a ring~\cite{PhysRevLett.117.054801} to measure the deuteron ($G=-0.143$) EDM at 1.0 GeV/c. \end{enumerate}

-Notably, the above proposals aim to measure the EDM of the proton and the deuteron but not the electron.
-In fact, there is no electron ($G=0.00116$) EDM proposal at magic energy (15.01 MeV, $\gamma=29.38$) because there is no viable polarimetry at this energy.
+Notably, the above proposals aim to measure the EDM of the proton and deuteron but not of the electron.
+In fact, there is no proposal to measure the electron ($G=0.00116$) EDM at the magic energy (15.01 MeV, $\gamma=29.38$) because there is no viable polarimetry at that energy.

-This paper presents a method to measure the EDM of charged particles in small storage rings of beam energy range of a few MeV or less.
-Our approach to an EDM measurement is based on use of the Figure-8 orbit symmetry.
-Figure-8 method in magnetic synchrotrons was developed and extensively studied while designing polarized electron, proton, deuteron, and ${^3}$He beams for the Electron-Ion Collider~\cite{PhysRevLett.124.194801,Kondratenko:2019ubq}.
-In our study of EDM searches, this method was extended to storage rings designed on electric and magnetic fields or on purely electric fields.
-Being applied to EDM searches, Figure-8 method offers new possibilities for suppression of destructive effects associated with energy offsets and beam emittances.
+This paper presents a method to measure the EDM of charged particles in small storage rings with a beam energy range of a few MeV or less.
+Our approach to EDM measurement is based on the use of a Spin-Transparent (ST) Figure-8 orbit symmetry.
+The ST method was developed for magnetic synchrotrons.
+It was extensively studied while designing polarized electron, proton, deuteron, and ${^3}$He beams for the Electron-Ion Collider~\cite{PhysRevLett.124.194801,Kondratenko:2019ubq}.
+In our proposed EDM measurement technique, this method was extended to storage rings designed using purely electric fields to allow for two counter-rotating (CR) electron beams A and B (CRA and CRB) to circulate concurrently.
+Applied to an EDM search, the ST method offers new mechanisms for suppression of destructive effects associated with energy spread and beam emittances.